andy23512/blog-zh-tw/source/_posts/tangent-s-accessories-and-software-applications-used-with-input-devices.md

 ### Hand Protection

-As mentioned in {% post_link tangent-s-progress-for-charachorder-one-charachorder-two-and-master-forge my CC1 and CC2 progress article %}, I had some pain problems on my index fingers and wrists, mainly due to the long-term bad typing habit.
+As mentioned in <a href="{% post_path tangent-s-progress-for-charachorder-one-charachorder-two-and-master-forge %}#1-How-I-Meet-CharaChorder-One-CC1">my CC1 and CC2 progress article</a>, I had some pain problems on my index fingers and wrists, mainly due to the long-term bad typing habit.
 To reduce the problem, I bought the half-finger gloves, wrist bands, and finger splint from [Copper Compression](https://www.coppercompression.com/).
 They do a good job of reducing my pain.
 Even now, I sometimes use my CC2 with those gloves, and my hands feel twice as comfortable.

 ### Keyboard Tray